keramics/keramics/docs/formats/src/ext.md

 checksum.

 The checksum is calculated over the 1020 bytes of data of the suberblock.

+### Metadata checksum seed calculation

+If checksum type is CRC-32C, the CRC32-C algorithm with the Castagnoli polynomial (0x1edc6f41) and initial value of 0 is used to calculate the checksum.

+The checksum is calculated over:

+* the 16 byte file system identifier in the superblock

+If EXT4_FEATURE_INCOMPAT_CSUM_SEED is set the metadata checksum seed value stored in the superblock should be used instead of calculating it based on the file system identifier.

+If checksum type is CRC-32C, the metadata checksum seed is stored as 0xffffffff - CRC-32C.

 ### <a name="file_system_state_flags"></a>File system state flags